ShuyunJia/baremetal-plic/README.md

-# baremetal-plic
+# riscv-baremetal-DefaultConfig
-baremetal software for riscv core with plic
+A simple baremetal program template for RISC-V inspired from riscv-baremetal-DefaultConfig template